Doshas: States of Being

 - Add garlic and ginger to your food to increase digestion

-- Minimize salt intake and sour foods such as vinegars or grapes
+- Minimize salt intake and sour foods such as vinegar or grapes

 - Replace honey for sugar to increase your immunities and help with sinus troubles